Mokshit06/typewind/README.md

 ## How it works

-Typewind uses a babel compiler that runs over your code, statically analyses it and converts all the `tw` styles into their corresponding Tailwind classes.
+Typewind's compiler is a babel plugin that runs over your code, statically analyses it and converts all the `tw` styles into their corresponding Tailwind classes.

 This results Typewind compiles away, leaving 0 runtime code.